Sound recording and reproduction: Electrical

 Sound recording began as a purely mechanical process.
 Except for a few crude telephone-based recording devices with no means of amplification, such as the telegraphone, it remained so until the 1920s.
 Between the invention of the phonograph in 1877 and the first commercial digital recordings in the early 1970s, arguably the most important milestone in the history of sound recording was the introduction of what was then called electrical recording, in which a microphone was used to convert the sound into an electrical signal that was amplified and used to actuate the recording stylus.
-This innovation eliminated the "horn sound" resonances characteristic of the acoustical process, produced clearer and more full-bodied recordings by greatly extending the useful range of audio frequencies, and allowed previously unrecordable distant and feeble sounds to be captured.
+This innovation eliminated the horn sound resonances characteristic of the acoustic process, produced clearer and more full-bodied recordings by greatly extending the useful range of audio frequencies, and allowed previously unrecordable distant and feeble sounds to be captured.
 During this time, several radio-related developments in electronics converged to revolutionize the recording process.
 These included improved microphones and auxiliary devices such as electronic filters, all dependent on electronic amplification to be of practical use in recording.

 In 1906, Lee De Forest invented the Audion triode vacuum tube, an electronic valve that could amplify weak electrical signals.
 By 1915, it was in use in long-distance telephone circuits that made conversations between New York and San Francisco practical.
 Refined versions of this tube were the basis of all electronic sound systems until the commercial introduction of the first transistor-based audio devices in the mid-1950s.

-During World War I, engineers in the United States and Great Britain worked on ways to record and reproduce, among other things, the sound of a German U-boat for training purposes.
+During World War I, engineers in the United States and Great Britain worked on ways to record and reproduce various sounds, including German U-boat for training purposes.
 Acoustical recording methods of the time could not reproduce the sounds accurately.
 The earliest results were not promising.

-The first electrical recording issued to the public, with little fanfare, was of November 11, 1920, funeral service for The Unknown Warrior in Westminster Abbey, London.
+The first electrical recording issued to the public, with little fanfare, was of the November 11, 1920, funeral service for The Unknown Warrior in Westminster Abbey, London.
 The recording engineers used microphones of the type used in contemporary telephones.
 Four were discreetly set up in the abbey and wired to recording equipment in a vehicle outside.
 Although electronic amplification was used, the audio was weak and unclear, as only possible in those circumstances.
 For several years, this little-noted disc remained the only issued electrical recording.